 “The pain… I knew it was going to be hard, but this was something else.
 My feet were on fire.
 All the bones in my feet felt like they were made of eggshell.
 I felt a little sleepy and like I might faint.
 I was hungry.
 I didn’t feel like I needed the loo, but my bladder felt full, almost like that feeling you get when you have an urine infection.”

 Lovely, right?
 Really selling it aren’t I?
-Bare in mind though, first-time runners are often advised to walk for at some of it and I didn’t because I figured if I stopped I wouldn’t be able to start again.
+Bare in mind though, first-time runners are often advised to walk for at least some of it and I didn’t because I figured if I stopped I wouldn’t be able to start again.
 I was probably being a bit of a wally.

 This year, runners are really being urged to walk because of the heatwave (thanks UK weather, NOW you decide summer’s allowed this year).
 So maybe just relax and enjoy it rather than trying to achieve a good time.